Joint attack detection and secure state estimation of cyber-physical systems: Gaussian-mixture Hybrid Bernoulli filter

 which, using \eqref{eq:GM_trans}, \eqref{eq:GM_trans2}, \eqref{eq:GM_attack}, \eqref{p0kk} and \eqref{p1kk}, leads to

 Finally, by applying the same result on integrals of Gaussians used above, we obtain \eqref{bs}:

-It is worth pointing out that, likewise other GM filters (e.g. \cite{Vo2006}), also the proposed \textit{Gaussian Mixture Hybrid Bernoulli Filter} turns out to be affected by computational issues as the number of Gaussian components increases with no bound over time.
+It is worth pointing out that, likewise other GM filters, also the proposed \textit{Gaussian Mixture Hybrid Bernoulli Filter} is characterized by a number of Gaussian components that increases with no bound over time.
 As already noticed in the above derivation, at time $k$ the GM-HBF requires

 components to exactly represent the posterior densities $p^0_{k|k}(\cdot)$ and $p^1_{k|k}(\cdot,\cdot)$, respectively.
 Here